+WALPOLE

-WALPOLE NATIONAL PARKS AND FORESTS
+NATIONAL PARKS AND FORESTS

-Deep rivers, majestic karri and unique tingle trees.
-Waterfalls, wildflowers and an unspoilt coastline.
-These are some of the features of the forests near Walpole.
-Walpole-Nornalup National Park covers some 18 000 hectares, surrounding the Walpole and Nornalup inlets on the south coast of Western Australia.
+DEEP RIVERS, majestic karri and unique tingle trees, waterfalls, wildflowers, and an unspoilt coastline are some of the features of the forests near Walpole.

+Walpole - Nornalup National Park covers some 18,000 ha surrounding the Walpole and Nornalup inlets on the south coast.
 The Frankland and Deep Rivers drain the forested hinterland, emptying through the national park into the broad and sheltered waters of the inlets.
-Information shelters on site tell you more about the national park and surrounding forest areas.
+Information shelters on site will tell you more about the national park and surrounding forest areas.

 In spring, between September and November, the forest wildflowers are at their best.
 Summer, from December to February, is warm and relatively dry.
 Less than 10 per cent of the annual rainfall occurs during these months.
 Be careful with fires.

 Even in summer, nights may be cool, so take warm clothes.
 Wet weather gear is essential in winter and spring.

-National parks, State forest, nature reserves and wildlife throughout the State are managed for the people of WA by the Department of Conservation and Land Management (CALM).
-While in the region, call in at one of our offices for more information on WA's natural environment and attractions.
+National parks, State forests, nature reserves and wildlife throughout the State are managed for the people of W.A. by the Department of Conservation and Land Management (CALM).
+While in the region drop into one of our offices for more information on W.A.'s natural environment.

-Pioneer Cottage Information Centre THINGS TO DO
+THINGS TO DO

 PICNICKING

 Find a tranquil spot in the forest for a picnic and a stroll.
 Picnic areas have basic facilities such as barbecues and tables (see grid).

-1

 CAMPING

 Camping areas have basic facilities such as toilets, fireplaces and tables (see grid).
-A fee is charged for camping in national parks and this will be collected by the ranger.
-There are two sites in the Walpole District where vehicle-based camping is provided: Fernhook Falls and Crystal Springs.
-In State forest areas, where there are no facilities, you may camp for a maximum of three nights.
-Take your rubbish out with you and bury organic waste at least 30 cm deep and at least 100 m from water.
-Leave no trace of your stay.
+A fee is charged for camping in national parks and will be collected by the ranger.
+There are two sites in the national park where vehicle based camping is provided:

+Crystal Springs and Coalmine Beach (098) 40 1026.
+In State forest areas where there are no facilities you may camp for a maximum of 3 nights.
+Take your rubbish out with you, bury organic waste at least 30 cm deep, and leave no trace of your stay.

+CANOFING

-CANOEING Canoeing is best done in spring, when water levels in the rivers are high enough for easy passage and the weather is warming up.
+Canoeing is best in spring when water levels in the rivers are high enough for easy passage and the weather is warming up.